ironhack-labs/lab-advance-querying-mongo/README.md

 6. All the companies that don't include the `partners` field.
 7. All the companies that have a null type of value on the `category_code` field.
 8. All the companies that have at least 100 employees but less than 1000.
 Retrieve only the `name` and `number of employees` fields.
-9. Order all the companies by their IPO price in a descending order.
+9. Order all the companies by their IPO price in descending order.
-10. Retrieve the 10 companies with more employees, order by the `number of employees`
+10. Retrieve the ten companies with more employees, order by the `number of employees`
-11. All the companies founded on the second semester of the year.
+11. All the companies founded in the second semester of the year.
 Limit your search to 1000 companies.
 12. All the companies founded before 2000 that have an acquisition amount of more than 10.000.000
 13. All the companies that have been acquired after 2010, order by the acquisition amount, and retrieve only their `name` and `acquisition` field.
 14. Order the companies by their `founded year`, retrieving only their `name` and `founded year`.
 15. All the companies that have been founded on the first seven days of the month, including the seventh.
-Sort them by their `acquisition price` in a descending order.
+Sort them by their `acquisition price` in descending order.
 Limit the search to 10 documents.
 16. All the companies on the 'web' `category` that have more than 4000 employees.
-Sort them by the amount of employees in ascending order.
+Sort them by the number of employees in ascending order.
-17. All the companies whose acquisition amount is more than 10.000.000, and currency is 'EUR'.
+17. All the companies whose acquisition amount is more than 10.000.000 and the currency is 'EUR'.
-18. All the companies that have been acquired on the first trimester of the year.
+18. All the companies that have been acquired in the first trimester of the year.
 Limit the search to 10 companies, and retrieve only their `name` and `acquisition` fields.
 19. All the companies that have been founded between 2000 and 2010, but have not been acquired before 2011.

 Happy Coding! :heart: